MrVideo/ROS-Docker-with-VNC/README.md

 This is a Docker Compose setup for [ROS 1](https://www.ros.org/) which lets you visualise GUIs through [noVNC](https://github.com/theasp/docker-novnc) and interact with ROS via terminal.

+The `ros` container makes use of a Docker volume to contain persistent data.

 I also took the liberty to install a Neovim instance with my configs and `clangd` for LSP support when using ROS.

 ## Requirements